 B. A few things went wrong on the night out.
 What are some of the potential things that could happen if you go out and drink too much (short-term risks)?

-Accidents, fights, arguments, relationships you regret, unwanted pregnancies, sex you regret, people taking advantage, being sick, arrests, losing possessions, upsetting social media posts, hangover.
+Accidents, fights, arguments, relationships you regret, unwanted pregnancies, sex you regret, people taking advantage of you, being sick, passing-out, arrests, losing possessions, upsetting social media posts, hangover.